Tychobra/polishedpayments/README.md

     polished::secure_ui(ui)
     ```

-Your user's subscription status will now be checked before your Shiny app's server logic starts.
+Each user's subscription status will be checked before the Shiny app's server logic starts.
 If the user does not have a subscription, `polishedpayments` will set them up with the default subscription.
-If the user has a subscription that is either in it's free trial period, or the user has set up a payment method, then `polishedpayments` will allow the user to continue to your Shiny app.
-If your user has a subscription in which the free trial has expired, but they have not yet enabled a payment method, then `polishedpayments` will redirect them to the "Payments" page where they can set up their subscription.
+If the user has a subscription that is either in it's free trial period, or the user has set up a payment method for a subscription, then `polishedpayments` will allow the user to continue to the Shiny app after signing in.
+If the user has a subscription in which the free trial has expired, and they still have not enabled a payment method, `polishedpayments` will redirect the user to the **Payments** page to enable billing for their subscription.
+In this case (expired trial period), the user will not be able to access the main Shiny app until they've enabled billing.

-7. (Optional) Add button or link to redirect user to 'Account' page with `go_to_payments()`
+7. (Optional) Add a button or link to redirect user to the **Account** page with `go_to_payments()`

 - Example app available: <a href="https://github.com/Tychobra/polishedpayments/tree/master/inst/examples/polished_payments_min">https://github.com/Tychobra/polishedpayments/tree/master/inst/examples/polished_payments_min</a>